BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on health catastrophe risk sub-module.pdf.md

 Supervisory Authority (hereafter, “EIOPA Regulation”) [1] .

 EIOPA is drafting Guidelines on the health catastrophe risk sub-module.
+These
-These Guidelines relate to Article 105 (4) of Directive 2009/138/EC of the European Parliament and of the Council of 25 November 2009 on the taking-up and pursuit of the business of Insurance and Reinsurance (hereafter, Solvency II) [2], as well as to Articles 160 to 163 and Annex VI of Commission Delegated Regulation (EU) 2015/35 of 10 October 2014 supplementing Directive 2009/138/EC (hereafter, Commission Delegated Regulation 2015/35) [3] .
+#### Guidelines relate to Article 105 (4) of Directive 2009/138/EC of the European
+Parliament and of the Council of 25 November 2009 on the taking-up and pursuit of the business of Insurance and Reinsurance (hereafter, Solvency II) [2], as well as to Articles 160 to 163 and Annex VI of Commission Delegated Regulation (EU) 2015/35 of 10 October 2014 supplementing Directive/EC (hereafter, Commission Delegated Regulation 2015/35) [3] .

 1.2.
 These Guidelines are addressed to supervisory authorities under Solvency II.